SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

   PA6  ON, PA7 OFF - No tuning.
 If not running anywhere close to the target speed, the guess was out of range.
-    The part may be able to reach that speed if you run the tuning sketch on it - however there is never any guarantee that a given part's oscillator will be able to reach a certain targert speed.
+    The part may be able to reach that speed if you run the tuning sketch on it - however there is never any guarantee that a given part's oscillator will be able to reach a certain target speed.
 However, in that case the below pattern will be seen.

   PA6 OFF,  PA7 ON - Tuned, but tuning found this speed to be unreachable (typically encountered with 30/32 MHz)